yashxlogseq/yash/school_notes.md

 ### Rebellion
 #### [[Offred]] is passive in her rebellion, then taking her things into her own hands like [[Firdaus]].
 ### Love or the abscene of love
+## In a relegious ceromany, in presence of the commanders wife, the handmaid is placed on her knee's, and the commander can simply come and "rape" the handmaid.